msolomatin/adsb-decoder/README.md

 <img src="https://asciinema.org/a/dnt24hho7tryn7759gvja8gwk.png" width="600"/>
 </a>
 ## Alpha
-Current library is at the early stage of development.
+Library is at the early stage of development.
+It's able to decode MODE-S code, flight number and altitude.
 ## Requirements
 Python 2.7